camunda/camunda-docs-manual/content/installation/full/tomcat/manual.md

 When you create the tables manually, then you have to configure the engine to **not** create tables at startup by setting the `databaseSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
 In Tomcat, this is done in the `bpm-platform.xml`, located in the `$TOMCAT_DISTRIBUTION\server\apache-tomcat-$VERSION\conf\` folder.

-default isolation level may have to be changed when installing Camunda (without going into specifics for concrete databases).

 {{< note title="Heads Up!" class="info" >}}
 If you have defined a specific prefix for the entities of your database, then you will have to manually adjust the `create` scripts accordingly so that the tables are created with the prefix.

-Please note further that READ COMMITED is the default isolation level for database systems to run Camunda with.
+Please note further that READ COMMITED is the required isolation level for database systems to run Camunda with.
 You may have to change the default setting on your database when installing Camunda.
 For more information see the documentation on [isolation levels]({{< relref "user-guide/process-engine/database.md#isolation-level-configuration" >}}).
 {{< /note >}}